 Cam Newton and the Carolina Panthers get another shot at the Denver Broncos, seeking revenge on the national stage as the NFL opens its 2016 regular season.
+It’s Panthers at Broncos to kick it all off.

 This will be a different spin on a Super Bowl rematch, however, considering Peyton Manning has since retired and Josh Norman now plays for the Washington Redskins.